multiversx/mx-docs/docs/developers/guard-accounts.md

 This is done in order to not have the user locked out of his account (e.g user guards his account but the guardian also loses access to his account).
 For this reason, the user should not only be able to **_set up a new guardian_**, but also **_change the guardian_** if he wishes so (e.g when the guardian is compromised).
 :::

-## Registering & Changing the guardian
+## Setting & Changing the guardian

-### Register a Guardian
+### Set a Guardian

 In order to register a guardian a user has to set a **guardian** address by sending a ```SetGuardian``` transaction (described in built-in functions [here](/developers/built-in-functions#setguardian)).
 The guardian address becomes active after **20 epochs**, a period longer than the unbond time (**10 epochs**).
 The guardian address should be set into the account’s key-value store.

 ### Change the Active Guardian

-Accounts will continue to be compromised.
+Accounts can still be compromised by phishing attacks or other different ways.
 For unknown reasons, you may be confronted with the necessity to change the active guardian.
 The scope of account guarding is to protect users in case of a compromised account, but there are edge cases where it is uncertain whether a user or a scammer is changing the guardian, potentially leading to a scammer taking control of a user's funds.
 To address this issue, additional measures are necessary to allow users to protect their funds.
-One solution is the implement for an activation time for setting a new guardian.
-If the transaction is not confirmed by an existing guardian, the activation time would give the user a chance to take action before the new guardian is set.
-In case the guardian confirms the transaction, the change could be made immediately.
-This solution would ensure that users have control over their accounts and can protect their funds even in the face of unexpected changes.
+One solution is the need for an activation time for setting a new guardian.
+If the transaction is not confirmed by an existing guardian, the activation time will give the user a chance to take action before the new guardian is set.
+In case the guardian confirms the transaction, the change will be made immediately.
+This solution will ensure that users have control over their accounts and can protect their funds even in the face of unexpected changes.

 Taking into account the aforementioned considerations for changing to a new guardian, it's worth noting that a user must send a new ```SetGuardian``` ([described here](/developers/built-in-functions#setguardian)) transaction to change guardians.
 This transaction may either be unguarded (meaning that the guardian does not have to co-sign it, so the transaction will not contain a guardian address on the ```guardian``` field, nor the ```guardianSignature```, with proper transaction version and option, see [transaction fields](/sdk-and-tools/rest-api/transactions#send-transaction)), or it may be a guarded transaction (in the event that the account was already guarded).
 In the case of an unguarded transaction, it will take 20 days to become active, whereas a guarded transaction will occur instantly.